-I was watching a few videos and came across one where some sweet, enriched, dough was shaped as stars.
+I was watching a few videos and came across one where some sweet, enriched, dough was shaped as Star Buns.
 That seemed like a good idea, particularly around the holiday season.
 But I think they are good at any time, just as something a little different.

 So I decided to make a version myself.
 I considered using a brioche recipe for the base of my dough but ultimately decided that the dough I used for making Maritozzi(Maritozzo) would work very well.

 What I liked about this idea was that the buns could be used in a number of ways.
 For instance they are sweet enough to eat just as a sweet bun.
 But they can also be sliced and filled with some whipped cream and fruit such as strawberries for a lovely dessert.
 They can also be torn apart and dipped in a sauce, such as chocolate, or even something like Nutella.

 The shape too could be adjusted since the base dough is very good just as buns.
 A bagel shape would be very good too, though with a much different consistency.

 As well as being slightly sweetened the buns are lovely and soft with a great texture.

 The recipe is not too difficult.
 Of course, being a yeasted dough, it takes some time and effort, but that is certainly worth it.

 Now I am the first to admit that I am not great at some of the shaping and decorating techniques.
 So I am sure that others could shape their stars better than I managed.
 However I think mine were not too bad.

 I should also mention that I made 6 large star buns but a smaller version would also be very good.